Why you can trust Jerry

 No. Once a car is totaled, it doesn’t belong to you anymore—so you don’t have to pay to insure it.

 But once you purchase a new car, you’ll need to find a new car insurance policy to go with it.
 If you’d rather leave the hard work of gathering quotes to someone else, use Jerry.
-This free app can collect quotes from up to 45 top insurance companies in seconds!
+This free app can collect quotes from more than 50 top insurance companies!

 Can I keep my totaled car?